Washington DC Police Scanner: Democracy Behind Closed Doors

 "We're not willing to give the media radios or share the encryption key.
 The former would be expensive; the latter, contrary to the objective."

-DC hosts more law enforcement agencies per square mile than anywhere else in America.
-And virtually all of them are encrypted:
+DC has more law enforcement agencies per square mile than anywhere else in the country.
+Nearly all of them are encrypted:

 Metropolitan Police (MPD)